 The harassing company pays our fees.

-According to its website, SCC is a “national debt recovery collection agency…[who] are experts in the collection of medical claims, utilities, commercial debt and dishonored claims.”
+According to its website, Suburban Credit Corporation is a “national debt recovery collection agency who are experts in the collection of medical claims, utilities, commercial debt and dishonored claims.”
 SCC cites a mission of delivering a high level of service backed by a philosophy of exceeding expectations with “integrity, enthusiasm, and professionalism.”
 They achieve this mission through management beliefs, work standards, technology, and a dedicated and well-trained staff.